 - ~1 ¾ cups flour

-Place potatoes in a bowl.
-Stir in egg and 2 tsp of salt (ensure potatoes are not hot enough to cook the egg).
+- Place potatoes in a bowl.
+Stir in egg and 2 teaspoon of salt (ensure potatoes are not hot enough to cook the egg).

 If you enjoyed reading How to Make Gnocchi from Scratch then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.